claucece/Anonymous-Credentials-Meeting/meeting-2020.md

 Thank you so much for having attended the Anonymous Credentials Meeting 2020 or for being interested by it!

+This meeting was organized by Sofía Celi and Chris Wood.

 The meeting was held in January along side with [Real World Crypto 2021](https://rwc.iacr.org/2021/).

 Here you can find some resources of it.